nicoleshisia2016/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sript that writes x content into y file and creates y if it doesnt exist
+Script that duplicates the last line of a file